 How to fix paint scratches on car?
 For more tips on repairing car damage, check out this article, which goes over some other DIY options you can try at home.

-Is there a way to remove scratches from the paint on my car using materials already in my house?
+How to remove scratches from the paint on my car at house?

 There are several “do it yourself” methods you can try at home, all of which require certain products that you might not have around the house — unless, of course, you’re a professional detailer.
 If so, be sure to let us know what kinds of items work best during your next appointment!